MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 For each of these tiles, green represents good entity coverage, yellow represents medium entity coverage, and red represents poor entity coverage.

 Select a scorecard to see details on the entities used.
-Entities are [need content]
+In Dynamics 365 for customer insights, Entities are the datasets you ingest from your various data sources.

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities.png "Scorecard entities")